-When water will not bead up and roll off the hood of your freshly washed vehicle, it's time to apply a new coat of hard (paste) wax to the finish.
+When water will not bead up and roll off the finish of your freshly washed vehicle, it's time to apply a new coat of hard wax (paste, not liquid) to the finish.
 Wax not only improves the appearance of the vehicle, but protects the finish against oxidation and corrosive substances.

-We recommend using a wax that is compatible with painted metallic surfaces and gel-coated fiberglass finishes.
+We recommend using a wax that is compatible with painted and gel-coated fiberglass finishes.

-If the finish begins to look dull or discolored, it may need to be cleaned with polish or cleaning compound.
+If the finish begins to look dull or discolored, it may need to be cleaned with a polishing or cleaning compound.